ThompsonJamesBliss/covid-obs-exp/README.md

 # Observed Versus Expected COVID-19 Infections Among National Football League Players During the 2020 Season

-This Github repository corresponds with the "Observed Versus Expected COVID-19 Infections Among National Football League Players During the 2020 Season" paper and includes code/data that allows one to go through the simulation process.
+This Github repository corresponds with the "Observed Versus Expected COVID-19 Infections Among National Football League Players During the 2020 Season" paper and includes code/data that allows one to go through the simulation and visualization process.

 ## Scripts